 Welcome to the 2022-23 school year!

-Lots of adjustments and changes are occurring due to Covid-19, so please be assured that the students’ safety as well as their academic success are being made top priorities in the library.
+Welcome to the 2021-22 school year!
+Please be assured that the students’ safety as well as their academic success are still being made top priorities in the library.
 Sanitizing hands upon entering and optional masks will be the protocol this year until further notice.
 Please feel free to reach out with any concerns or questions as the year progresses.
 Below are the library’s guidelines and some helpful resources to assist students/parents throughout the year.

 Some guidelines for the library include a two book limit and each student may keep the books for a four week period (with one renewal after 2 weeks).
 Students are allowed to renew their own books from school or at home.
 The Grimmer library catalog of books can be found at https://library.lcsc.us/# by selecting The Catalog.
 Then choose Michael Grimmer Middle School and start your book search!
 Sign in using the Google email address info in your student’s email address before the lcstudents.com and type the student ID number as the password.
 Students may browse, renew their own books, create personal book lists, and put books on hold after logging in to their library account from school AND home.
 The renew, personal reading lists, and hold options are only available once students sign into their Grimmer library accounts using the Grimmer library catalog.
 A receipt in the back pocket of a book checked out will show each student’s due date for his/her book(s) and the name of the check out(s).